 7. Solution Engineered by Design

-It is not a coincidence or luck that the top ecommerce sites today who offer a seamless and frictionless user experience, are increasing their online sales at a rapid pace compared to competitors.
+It is not a coincidence or luck that the top ecommerce sites today who offer a seamless and frictionless user experience, are increasing their online sales at a rapid pace compared to their competitors.
 The key is to eliminate the gap between the Frontend and the Backend.
-Achieving this is not as easy as it sounds, therefore, you need to choose the right people for the job.
-One example of an innovative ecommerce website that successfully achieved this, is the Premier League winners LCFC website.
-Another unrelated example of a timeless award-winning website of a luxury brand, which achieved this, is Floris London.
-A full case study on this website can be viewed here.
+Achieving this is not as easy as it sounds; you need to choose the right people for the job.

 8. Adopt Outside-the-Box Ecommerce Techniques

-Successful Sports clubs have been adopting similar ecommerce techniques to dissimilar brands and industries, such as the fashion, construction, and other online vendors.
-These include taking advantage of the vast transfer from only computer sales to mobile sales, as well as tablet sales, and allow digital tickets using only smartphones without a hardcopy being necessary, which require cryptography and other digital signature techniques to avoid fraud and tickets counterfeiting.
-In addition, with every new service and strategy, clubs must consider the ‘ease-of-use’ factor for buyers, who always prefer easy and fast accessibility to products.
-Further, Sports teams must constantly pursue a wider reach and increased target market, which becomes easier when other time-consuming e-commerce tasks become automated, such as has given an easy way inventory tracking, smart sales reporting, and operational and transaction cost analysis.
+Successful Sports clubs have been adopting similar ecommerce techniques to other industries such as fashion and construction.
+These include digital tickets, which require cryptography and other digital signature techniques to avoid fraud.
+With every new service and strategy, clubs must consider the ‘ease of use’ factor for their convenience-focused buyers and constantly pursue a wider reach and increased target market.
+This becomes easier when other time-consuming e-commerce tasks become automated, such as inventory tracking, smart sales reporting, and operational and transaction cost analysis.

-In summary, thinking outside the box in Sports ecommerce will offer your customers an exciting process through constantly evolving products.
-This can be achieved by adopting cool features such as:
+Thinking outside the box in Sports ecommerce will offer your customers an exciting process through constantly evolving products.
+This can be achieved by adopting features such as:

-Your Sport’s Club Customised Kit Building Functionality: User-friendly with various personalisation options, to increase share-of-wallet for visiting and repeating customers.
+Customised Kit Building Functionality – with various personalisation options to increase share-of-wallet

-Google Tag Manager: To tracks traffic across all of the club’s sub-domains, without any user duplication.
+Google Tag Manager – to track traffic across all of the club’s sub-domains, without any user duplication

 9. Fast Global Delivery, Customised Products and Warehousing